rrhubenov/DAA/counting_sort/counting_sort.md

     The first time the for loop is reached i = A.len.

+    TODO: Figure out the propert invariant for the fourth for loop

 ## Time complexity analysis

     First for loop runs k times.